Körting ejectors

 Sectional model of a steam jet vacuum pump

-The lower sectional model shows the internal construction of a jet pump which generates a vacuum on the suction side by means of steam as a motive medium.
+The sectional model shows the internal construction of a jet pump which generates a vacuum on the suction side by means of steam as a motive medium.

 Design features and working principle of jet ejectors

+A steam jet ejector is illustrated as example (steam serves as motive fluid to create vacuum).
+The function depends, above all, on the design of the motive nozzle (2) and of the diffuser (4 + 5).
+The motive fluid passes successively through these two components.
 The flow section will change along this path.
 The pressure in the motive nozzle (2) decreases and the velocity rises.
 Conversely, the flow is decelerated in the diffuser (4 + 5) while its pressure increases to the discharge pressure at the outlet of the jet ejector.

 The section between motive nozzle (2) and diffuser (4 + 5) has the lowest static pressure, approximately equivalent to the suction pressure ps.
 At this point the suction flow enters into the ejector head (3) through the suction connection B and is mixed with the motive fluid flowing with high velocity.
 Part of the kinetic energy is transferred to the suction flow.
-Motive flow and suction flow pass together - as a mixture - through the diffuser, loosing velocity and
+Motive flow and suction flow pass together - as a mixture - through the diffuser, loosing velocity and gaining pressure.
+The increase from suction pressure ps to discharge pressure pd corresponds to the delivery head for the suction flow or to the pressure difference of the jet ejector.
+The ratio pd / ps is the compression ratio of a jet ejector.

 ln a jet ejector the static pressure energy of the motive flow which cannot be directly transferred is thus converted into kinetic energy.
 This kinetic energy can be released to the suction flow by impulse transfer while both flows mingle.
 The diffuser converts the kinetic energy of the mixture consisting of motive flow and suction flow back into static pressure energy.